rdbo/libmem/docs/api/python/LM_EnumThreads.md

 # Description

-Enumerates all the current existing processes, returning them on a list.
+Enumerates all the threads in the calling process, returning them on a list.

 #  Return Value